Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 2. Personal Narrative

-If there’s one thing that people love, it’s a good story.
-The human brain is hardwired to respond to stories with a beginning, a middle, and an end and with people, places, and things.
+If there's one thing that people love, it's a good story.
+The human brain is hardwired to respond to stories with a beginning, a middle, and an end that feature people, places, and things.

-Which means that telling a story about you, what you’ve learned, and what brought you to the place that you are today can be an amazing way to do thought leadership content, provided you have a story to tell.
+Tell a story about yourself, what you've learned, and what brought you to where you are today, and you’ll have an amazing angle on thought leadership content.

-One example: this post from a few years ago, where Chris and Wistia cofounder Brendan Schwartz share the story of how an offer to sell Wistia led them to buy out their investors and take on $17M in debt financing instead.
+One example is this post from a few years ago in which Chris and Wistia cofounder Brendan Schwartz share the story of how an offer to sell Wistia led them to buy out their investors and take on $17M in debt financing instead.

 image

-In this post, Chris and Brendan not only share the story of what happened with the refinancing.
-They share the philosophy of business-building that informed it.
+In this post, Chris and Brendan not only share the story of what happened with the refinancing, they also share the philosophy of business-building that informed it.

 Screen Shot 2020-07-19 at 7.00.27 AM.png